 What type of material are your curtains?
 Some fabrics are more susceptible to discoloration, a natural process that happens over time and can be hastened by sunlight (which curtains are exposed to all day long).
 Also, how do you usually clean your curtains?
 If you’ve been overwashing or introducing intense chemicals like bleach, synthetic fibers will more easily lose their dye.
 Next time, mix a half cup of hydrogen peroxide with a gentle detergent to see if it helps, or spot-treat stains as you notice them.

 This is more dependent on the type of curtains you decide to go with.
 Sheer white curtains, for instance, will definitely not do much in the way of obscuring the view inside your home.
 If privacy is priority number one, we’d suggest going with blackout curtains, soundproof curtains, or panels that are lined.
 Velvet curtains may also be a nice choice, especially if you’re looking for a hint of luxury or to cover up drafty frames.

 The Last Word

 Drapery is the ultimate finishing touch in a room, and the best white curtains can add a lovely layer of softness while concealing any unsightly window frames and drawing the eye up, elongating the walls and ceilings of your space.
-If you’re overthinking how to dress up your windows, don’t: All you need, according to our style director, are the best white curtains.
+If you’re overthinking how to dress up your windows, don’t: All you need are the best white curtains.